JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

 Follow these steps to create the integration bridge between The Things Network and Azure IoT Hub.

 *Note: The bridge below is build using C# and will not run on non-windows devices.
-Use instead a bridge in the cloud as described in [Deploying The Things Network Bridge to Azure as a WebJob](Webjob.md)*
+If you are unable to run the bridge locally, deploy the bridge in the cloud as described in [Deploying The Things Network Bridge to Azure as a WebJob](Webjob.md)*

 *Note: The bridge is actually an open source project on [github](https://github.com/sandervandevelde/TtnAzureBridge).
 We accept pull requests :-)*